-The multi-fold advancements in the field of computers (and technology, in general) have not just simplified our daily lives, but have also made a lot of cool, and previously thought to be impossible things, doable.
-Whether you want to search for anything, binge endlessly on your favorite shows, write your next novel, or do anything else, there’s a website, app, or software available for it.
+The multi-fold advancements in the field of computers (and technology, in general) have not just simplified our daily lives, but have also made a lot of cool things possible.
+Whether you want to search for anything, binge endlessly on your favorite shows, write your next novel or do anything else, there’s a website, app, or software available for it.
 And thanks to incredible applications like Google Maps and Google Earth, you can see just about any place in the world, in front of your computer while sitting in the luxury of your house.

-While Google Earth is great, there are few other options out there which can help you do the same things.
-Many users are not happy with Google’s data collection policies and don’t have to handover any more data than they have to.
-One of the ways to remove Google from your life is by not using its products.
+While Google Earth is great, there are few other options that can help you do the same things.
+Many users are not happy with Google’s data collection policies and don’t want to hand over data more than they have to.
 If for that reason or a reason of your own, you are searching for Google Earth alternatives then you have come to the right place.
-Here are the 3 best Google Earth alternatives you can use in 2019.
+Here are the 4 best apps like Google Earth you can use in 2020.

 Platform Availability: Web